miss-mad/chasing-the-sun/README.md

 # Weather Dashboard
-Find current and 5-day forecasts in any city with this simple weather finder - data provided by OpenWeatherMap
+Find current and 5-day forecasts in any city with this simple weather finder Data provided by OpenWeatherMap

 ## Table of Contents